< back to Blog home

 Sweet Wine Alcohol Content

 The sweetness of wine is inextricably linked to its alcohol content, and wine classified as sweet wine usually has less than 10% ABV.
-Sweet wine is a generic term covering many dessert wines, usually white wines.
+Sweet wine is a generic term covering many dessert wines, usually different types of white wines.
 Some sweet wine can have as little as 5% ABV.
 Since there's so much sugar, you might want to avoid dessert wines if you care about the number of calories in a bottle of wine.

 Rieslings, sauvignon blanc, and moscato are a few of the wines that fall under this category.
 These wines also have smaller serving sizes than other white wines due to the high level of sugar remaining within them after fermentation.